-BLAKELY: So I invented this product and I sent a gift basket to Oprah of the product with a note in it and found out Andre who dresses her put it in her wardrobe and she put it on and loved it and basically has worn it everyday since.
+BLAKELY: So I invented this product, and I sent a gift basket to Oprah of the product, with a note in it.
+And [I] found out Andre, who dresses her, put it in her wardrobe—and she put it on and loved it, and basically has worn it every day since.
 So I ended up on Oprah’s Favorite Things, which was really helpful.

 RUZO: My goal was to go in, figure out if this legend was real and then, yay, how cool!
 The Boiling River exists, legends come to life.
 But there was a darker side, and that darker side was the question of why the jungle is disappearing.

 This place is as wonderful as all of the legends and all of this stuff says that it is.
 What are you going to do about it?
 Because one thing that is certainly disappearing just as quickly as the jungle are traditional belief systems and traditional respect for the jungle.
 What do you do?
 We ended up starting a nonprofit, The Boiling River Project.
 If we do want to protect the jungle, we need to find value in it.
 We need to find value in those trees standing up, rather than being cut down.